vbb08/PasswordGenerator__Flask__/README.md

 - 2 special signs

 To create this app I needed:
--Flask Python library to create the .py script;
+- Flask Python library to create the .py script;
--main.css file;
+- main.css file;
--.html files in "templates" folder downloaded from on-line examples
+- .html files in "templates" folder downloaded from on-line examples

 Some files have been entirely created by me, others downloaded from educational online materials which i later modified according to my needs.